mavlink/mavlink-devguide/en/mavgen_python/README.md

 ```python
 msg = the_connection.recv_match(blocking=True)
 ```
-If you instead want to want to just get a particular message with particular attribute values you might instead do:
+If you instead want to just get a particular message with particular attribute values you might instead do:
 ```
 # Wait for a 'SYS_STATUS' message with the specified values.
 msg = the_connection.recv_match(type='SYS_STATUS', condition='SYS_STATUS.mode==2 and SYS_STATUS.nav_mode==4', blocking=True)